ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 CSV File formats
 ~~~~~~~~~~~~~~~~

-The paths to csv files specified above should contain the following information and format requirements.
+The paths to csv files specified above should contain the following information and formatting.
 Note that the column headers must follow the same naming conventions however the data that follows
 is just sample input.